FCSplayz/VectorTyping/README.md

 ## Contribution Policy

+Before contributing to this library in any way, first read the library's terms and conditions in the [VTLL](LICENSE.md).

 We welcome contributions to this project from the community!
 If you're interested in contributing, please follow the guidelines below:

 - Before you start working on a feature or bug fix, please create an issue describing the problem or feature you intend to tackle.
 This way, we can discuss the best approach before you start coding.

 - Once you've created an issue and discussed your proposed solution with the community, you're welcome to fork the repository and start working on your changes.